Fatmaerdogan/Easy-Game_Algorithms/README.md

 TR=>A,S,D,W tuşlarını kullanarak küpü zeminden dönerek ilerletiliyor.

 EN=>Using the A, S, D, W keys, the cube is advanced by rotating from the ground.

+# Cube Rotat

+TR=>Dokunduğun noktadan parmağını hareket ettirdiğin noktaya doğru kupün dönmesini sağlar.

+EN=>Allows the cube to rotate from the point you touch to the point where you move your finger.